 Henry Ossawa Tanner

-In this monochromatic composition, the prominent African American painter Henry Ossawa Tanner recorded the Celebration of the Dead, held on July 13, 1919, in Paris, to honor those who died defending France in World War I. Here, the crowd is rendered as a largely anonymous mass; the figures converge before a brilliantly illuminated cenotaph, or empty tomb, temporarily erected behind the Arc de Triomphe.
+In this dramatic nocturnal scene, Henry Ossawa Tanner recorded the Celebration of the Dead, held on July 13, 1919, in Paris to honor those who died defending France during World War I. Here, the crowd is rendered as a largely anonymous mass; the figures converge before a brilliantly illuminated cenotaph, or empty tomb, temporarily erected behind the Arc de Triomphe.
 As in many of Tanner’s religious nocturnes, the cool cerulean palette and muted tonalities evoke a solemn, even spiritual, mood.

 Oil on canvas

 39 1/4 x 38 3/16 in.
 (99.7 x 97 cm)

 Frame: 42 7/8 x 42 x 2 5/8 in.
 (108.9 x 106.7 x 6.7 cm) (show scale)

 Signed lower left: "H.O.
 TANNER / PARIS July 13 191"